Chinese Culture — Brief Introduction and Special Characters

 In other Chinese Creation Myths, people repaired the broken sky, moved mountains, filled seas, shot down suns, invented ways to obtain fire, and cultivated plants.

-However, when there are no natural disasters nor under severe circumstances, Taoism, one of the leading philosophical schools, suggested people learn and conform the nature, and to blend into society.
+However, when there are no natural disasters nor under severe circumstances, Taoism, one of the leading philosophical schools, suggested people learn and conform the nature, and blend into society.

 Yu the Great Lead People Fighting Against the Huge Flood